Travel, experience, conserve with

 Jump to main menu

-The Valdes Peninsula is a dramatic landscape of vast bays and gulfs, and an ideal place to see large numbers of sealions, right whales, dolphins, Magellanic penguins and huge colonies of bird species.
+The Valdes Peninsula is a dramatic landscape of vast bays and gulfs, and an ideal place to see large numbers of sealions, Southern right whales, dolphins, orca, Magellanic penguins and huge colonies of bird species.

 Located in the northeastern tip of Patagonia and jutting into the Atlantic Ocean, the peninsula is only linked to the mainland by a narrow isthmus.
 Centuries of erosion have created perfect natural shelters for marine mammals and birds, and the mixing of the warm Brazilian current with the cold Malvinas current encourages plankton, algae and shellfish – the basis of the food chain for many species of marine wildlife.